-- If you are using this option to monitor programmes in the developing world, you may need to look beyond online and social media, as internet usage is very limited in some parts of the world and particularly among certain parts of the population.
+- If you are using this method to monitor programmes in the majority world, you may need to look beyond online and social media, as internet usage is very limited in some parts of the world and particularly among certain parts of the population.
 The selection bias among those using the internet and social media in developing countries should be accounted for.
 A reputation monitoring dashboard in these instances could also include print media, radio references and mini ‘pulse check’ surveys among the population.

-Beal, A. and Strauss, J. (2008) Radically Transparent: Monitoring and Managing Reputations Online (NJ, John Wiley and Sons)
+Beal, A. and Strauss, J. (2008) Radically Transparent: Monitoring and Managing Reputations Online (NJ, John Wiley and Sons).